 JFW International Fashion Fair

-The Hawaii State Department of Business, Economic Development & Tourism (DBEDT) received a grant from the State Trade and Export Promotion (STEP) program of the U.S. Small Business Administration (SBA) to increase the number of local small businesses exporting products to other countries as well as to increase the value of exports for Hawaii companies already engaged in exporting products.
+The Hawaii State Department of Business, Economic Development & Tourism (DBEDT) received a grant from the State Trade Expansion Program (STEP) of the U.S. Small Business Administration (SBA) to increase the number of local small businesses exporting products to other countries as well as to increase the value of exports for Hawaii companies already engaged in exporting products.
 Through DBEDT, Hawaii’s fashion industry benefited from the SBA’s assistance at three fashion industry trade events in Tokyo from 2012 to 2014.
 The economic impact of the export sales as of May 1, 2014, totaled $4,030,573.

 2014 JFW International Fashion Fair